What are Priority Intelligence Requirements (PIRs)?

 - Feedback and evaluation: Decision-makers provide feedback on the intelligence products, helping intelligence professionals understand the usefulness and relevance of the information provided.
 This evaluation guides future PIRs and refines the planning phase for upcoming intelligence cycles.

-How to optimise your PIRs with Silobreaker
+How to optimize your PIRs with Silobreaker

-Silobreaker helps manage the collection of data and production of intelligence based largely on PIRs that have been prioritised by customers to deliver actionable intelligence and automated reporting for better decision-making and risk mitigation.
+Silobreaker helps manage the collection of data and production of intelligence based largely on PIRs that have been prioritized by customers to deliver actionable intelligence and automated reporting for better decision-making and risk mitigation.